Synnovis cyber incident – public questions and answers

 The Synnovis cyber incident occurred on June 3, 2024.
 Below are some questions and answers that address common concerns.
 This information will be updated as new details become available.

-Synnovis, a pathology laboratory which processes blood tests on behalf of a number of NHS organisations mostly in south-east London, suffered a ransomware cyber attack on June 3.
+Synnovis, a pathology laboratory which processes blood tests on behalf of a number of NHS organisations, with the majority of tests processed from south-east London, suffered a ransomware cyber attack on June 3.

 The criminals behind the attack published data files on June 20.
 Synnovis confirmed on 24 June 2024, through an initial analysis, that the data published was stolen from some of their systems.